 Out of all the cake recipes on my website, there’s a glaring absence.
-There’s white cake with a pristine soft crumb, vanilla naked cake with a flavorful tight crumb, checkerboard cake with a whimsical design, and this layer cake filled with sprinkles.
+There’s white cake with a pristine soft crumb, vanilla naked cake with a flavorful tight crumb, and checkerboard cake with a whimsical design.

-What about classic vanilla cake draped in vanilla buttercream?
-I already have homemade vanilla cupcakes covered.
-But in all its crowning glory (and after plenty recipe testing catastrophes), I present you with cake perfection:
+What about a classic 9 inch vanilla cake draped in vanilla buttercream?
+I already have homemade vanilla cupcakes and a 6 inch vanilla cake covered.
+Now in all its crowning glory (and after plenty recipe testing catastrophes), I present you with cake perfection:

 This is the best vanilla cake I’ve ever had.

 Let’s count the ways!

 - Soft, light crumb from cake flour

 - Fluffy from extra egg whites